Quality Gate Commands¶

 If this optional parameter is specified, you can choose what is displayed for each known execution environment.

-The columns definition format is as follows: name:value[,name:value]*
+The columns definition format is as follows: name:value[,name:value]*. name is the column

 the path to the information in the workflow schema.